Field Trips

 Sego Canyon

-Sego Canyon is a hidden gem that reveals some of the most haunting rock art in the American Southwest, making it a must-see for those interested in Native American heritage and prehistoric art.
+Sego Canyon is a hidden gem that reveals some of the most haunting rock art in the American Southwest, making it a must-see for those interested in prehistoric art.
+Preservationists Steve and Diana Acerson will be your guides.

 Black Dragon Canyon